 PandaPow Review from MrVPN

-PandaPow is great general internet users that want the benefits of a VPN without having to deal with any complicated installation procedures.
+PandaPow is great for general internet users that want the benefits of a VPN without having to deal with any complicated installation procedures.
+I tried this VPN for the first time while living in China (behind the Great Firewall), and was up and running in about 5 minutes from landing on their website.

 For example, there are a lot of travelers in countries like China, Japan, and Egypt, who found out too late that these countries block perfectly harmless sites, e.g. Facebook, YouTube and Twitter.
 There are Americans who live abroad for a year or two, or Brits that are working in The UK that just want to keep up on some of their favorite TV shows through site like Hulu and BBC iPlayer.